-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on the site will be subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on the site will be subject to the following:

-- Public open space within the site or at alternative locations within the village, provided in accordance with the Developer Contributions SPD, which shall be designed to reflect the need to provide SANGS to relieve pressure on the Birklands & Billhaugh SAC; - Appropriate design which addresses the sites important gateway location and manages the transition into the main built up area.
-In order to protect the setting of the Sherwood Forest Country Park, appropriate buffering in accordance with the landscape character of the area should be included within the northern part of the site; - Developer funded localised sewer capacity improvements as required; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required to reflect the medium archaeological potential of the site.
+- Public open space within the site or at alternative locations within the village, provided in accordance with Policy DM3, Developer Contributions and Planning Obligations, which shall be designed to reflect the need to provide SANGS to relieve pressure on the Birklands & Billhaugh SAC; - Appropriate design which addresses the site's gateway location and manages the transition into the main built up area.
+In order to protect the setting of the Sherwood Forest Country Park , appropriate buffering in accordance with the landscape character of the area should be included within the northern part of the site; - Developer funded localised sewer capacity improvements as required; and - Pre-determination archaeological evaluation submitted as part of any planning application and post-determination mitigation measures secured by condition on any planning consent are likely to be required to reflect the medium archaeological potential of the site.